-Applications for larger bins can be made in the following circumstances:
+Applications for additional bin space can be made in the following circumstances:

-We will ask about your circumstances and verify your entitlement when you apply for a larger bin.
+We will ask about your circumstances and verify your entitlement when you apply for additional bin space.

 Applications for any other reason will be assessed by a Waste Officer who will arrange a visit to discuss individual requests and advise on the use of the recycling services.

-To apply for a larger bin or request a recycling box, food caddy and bags please call the Contact Centre using the details below.
+To apply for additional bin space or request a recycling box, food caddy and bags please use the form for additional bin capacity.

 There are a number of councils who are already on three weekly and monthly green bin collections.
 Through inter council networking there have been no reports of increased fly tipping.